Switching antidepressants

 How a switch is done

-A direct switch means stopping one medication and starting the other.
-A cross-taper means gradually reducing the first medication while gradually starting the second.
+A direct switch means stopping one medication and starting the other, often used when the two are similar enough that the change can be made cleanly.
+A cross-taper means gradually reducing the first medication while gradually starting and building up the second, so there is overlap rather than a gap.
 Sometimes one medication is tapered off fully before the other is started.
-Some combinations need a gap between the two, called a washout.
-This is true in particular for anything involving an MAOI antidepressant.
-Fluoxetine has a very long half-life, meaning it leaves the body slowly, and that affects the timing of a switch as well.
-The prescriber weighs these factors and picks the safest method.
+The prescriber weighs the specifics and picks the safest method.

 What to expect during a switch

-Why it's a normal step
+Why switching is a normal step

 Sources